 “Yoga-based exercise programs can improve mobility among people over age 60 and possibly help prevent falls by improving balance, according to a new review of existing research.”
 Reuters

-“If you’re ready to boost your flexibility, regularly practicing yoga, whether at a class or at home, may be one of the best ways to increase mobility in your muscles and joints.”
+“If you’re ready to boost your flexibility, regularly practising yoga, whether at a class or at home, may be one of the best ways to increase mobility in your muscles and joints.”
 Healthline

 “Pilates elongates and strengthens, improving muscle elasticity and joint mobility.
 A body with balanced strength and flexibility is less likely to be injured.”
 Pilates

 “Practitioners say regular Pilates can improve posture, muscle tone, balance and joint mobility, as well as relieve stress and tension.”
 NHS

 Want something more active?
 CrossFit is amazing, even if you’re over 60!

 According to an in-depth guide on BarBend that showcases the benefits of CrossFit for the over 60s, including statements from doctors, the benefits include longevity, physical fitness, adapting the movements to your own ability, community and even disease prevention: “Progressive strength training in the elderly is an efficient way to reduce sarcopenia and retain motor function”.